rancher/rke2/docs/security/cis_self_assessment123.md

 There should be at least one admission control policy defined which does not permit containers to share the host network namespace.

-If you need to run containers which require access to the host's network namesapces, this should be defined in a separate policy and you should carefully check to ensure that only limited service accounts and users are given permission to use that policy.
+If you need to run containers which require access to the host's network namespaces, this should be defined in a separate policy and you should carefully check to ensure that only limited service accounts and users are given permission to use that policy.
 </details>

 **Result:** Pass